karthik86248/BANG-Billion-Scale-ANN/README.md

 # BANG : Billion-Scale Approximate Nearest Neighbor Search using a Single GPU

 Efficient Approximate Nearest Neighbour Search using GPU.
 We have three variants of the implementation :
-* BANG_Base : The graph is stored on the host RAM, PQ compressed vectors on GPU.
+* BANG Base : The graph is stored on the host RAM, PQ compressed vectors on GPU.
-* BANG_Inmemory : The graph and PQ compressed vectors both are store on GPU.
+* BANG In-memory : The graph and PQ compressed vectors both are store on GPU.
-* BANG_Exactdistance : The graph is stored on GPU.
+* BANG Exact-distance : The graph is stored on GPU.
 PQ compressed vectors are not used.
 Distance computations are performed using the base dataset vectors.

 Billion scale datasets can be used with Band_Base only.